gurditt1508/CPP-Launchpad/README.md

-This repository contains all the codes from my C++ DSA course.
+This repository contains all the code from my C++ DSA course.
 Refer to cplusplus.com for documentation.